Topology of Discrete Quantum Feedback Control: topological Maxwell demons

 The topological feedback control in class AII$^\dag$ exhibits the $\mathbb{Z}_2$ skin effect \cite{Okuma20}.
-To see this, we show the eigenspectrum of the quantum channel for the $\mathbb{Z}_2$ demon under the PBC and the OBC in Fig.~\ref{fig_Z2_spec}.
-The block-diagonalized CPTP map $\tilde{\mathcal{E}}_{\up\up}$ does not possess $C$ symmetry with $\eta_C=-1$, and therefore the Kramers degeneracy of eigenvalues is not ensured.
-Consequently, the loop structure in the eigenspectrum of $\tilde{\mathcal{E}}_{\up\up}$ shown in Fig.~\ref{fig_Z2_spec}(a) collapses near the real axis due to real-complex transitions and does not support nontrivial topology.
-In contrast, the block $\tilde{\mathcal{E}}_{\up\down}$ has $C$ symmetry with $\eta_C=-1$, leading to a Kramers-degenerated eigenspectrum shown in Fig.~\ref{fig_Z2_spec}(b).
+To see this case, we show the eigenspectrum of the quantum channel for the $\mathbb{Z}_2$ demon under the PBC and the OBC in Fig.~\ref{fig_Z2_spec}.
+The block-diagonalized CPTP map $\tilde{\mathcal{E}}_{\up\up}$ does not possess $C$ symmetry with $\eta_C=-1$, and therefore, the Kramers degeneracy of eigenvalues is not ensured.
+Consequently, the loop structure in the eigenspectrum of $\tilde{\mathcal{E}}_{\up\up}$ shown in Fig.~\ref{fig_Z2_spec}(a) collapses near the real axis due to real-complex transitions, and it does not support nontrivial topology.
+In contrast, the block $\tilde{\mathcal{E}}_{\up\down}$ has $C$ symmetry with $\eta_C=-1$, leading to the Kramers-degenerated eigenspectrum shown in Fig.~\ref{fig_Z2_spec}(b).
 The point-gap topology of this spectrum is characterized by a $\mathbb{Z}_2$ topological invariant \cite{Okuma20}

 Indeed, the eigenspectrum of $\tilde{\mathcal{E}}_{\up\down}$ under the OBC forms a line rather than a closed loop, which is a hallmark of the $\mathbb{Z}_2$ skin effect.
-Interestingly, the $\mathbb{Z}_2$ skin effect can occur only in $\tilde{\mathcal{E}}_{\sigma\sigma'}$ with $\sigma\neq\sigma'$ since $\tilde{\mathcal{E}}_{\sigma\sigma}$ has the modular conjugation symmetry and is therfore characterized by the winding number rather than the $\mathbb{Z}_2$ invariant (see Sec.~\ref{sec_helical}).
+Interestingly, the $\mathbb{Z}_2$ skin effect can occur only in $\tilde{\mathcal{E}}_{\sigma\sigma'}$ with $\sigma\neq\sigma'$ since $\tilde{\mathcal{E}}_{\sigma\sigma}$ has modular conjugation symmetry and is therefore characterized by the winding number rather than the $\mathbb{Z}_2$ invariant (see Sec.~\ref{sec_helical}).
 Physically, the eigenspectra in Fig.~\ref{fig_Z2_spec} indicate that off-diagonal elements of the density matrix in terms of the $\hat{S}^z$ basis are accumulated on the edges of the system, whereas diagonal elements are delocalized over the system.
 Such distinct behavior is induced by the additional feedback in Eq.~\eqref{eq_Z2_additionalFB}, which nontrivially acts only on the off-diagonal elements.

-Here we remark on the boundary condition of the $\mathbb{Z}_2$ demon.
+Here, we remark on the boundary condition of the $\mathbb{Z}_2$ demon.
 To see the non-Hermitian skin effect in symmetry-protected topological feedback control, a quantum channel under the OBC must respect the protecting symmetry.
-We detail how to implement a symmetry-preserving OBC in Appendix \ref{sec_symOBC}.
+We give details on how to implement a symmetry-preserving OBC in Appendix \ref{sec_symOBC}.